EitanBakirov/advanced-ml-dl-course/assignment-I/README.md

 The project is structured as follows:

-- `data/`: Contains the dataset used for prediction.
+- `train.csv` and `test.csv`: Contain the dataset used for training and prediction.
 - `assignment-I-group-4.ipynb`: The main Jupyter Notebook containing the code for data preprocessing, model training, and evaluation.
-- `results/`: This directory stores the model results and evaluation metrics.
+- `exercise1.csv`: This csv stores the model results and evaluation metrics.

 ## Dataset